lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-5. We make sure that there is only one output result defined for the model.
+6. Check to make sure that the output layers are what is expected.

 ```cpp
         auto& _output = outputInfo.begin()->second;